 Common terms and phrases

-American asked Avram ball basketball began believe Berger better boys break called chance Chief club Coach coming Conway course court defense Dennis Dick didn't don't dribble Eddie eyes face feel fellow felt figured Final floor four give green half hand hard head hour it's Jack Jarrod keep kids knew later live looked mean mind minutes move NCAA never night nodded Nurlan okay once pass play players practice Roberto season sense shook shot side smiled sort stay stuff sure Sydney talk tell Thanks thing thought told took true trying turned Vargas walked watch Water week whole wondered Yeah zone
+American asked Avram ball basketball began believe Berger better boys break called chance Chief club Coach coming Conway course court defense Dennis Dick didn't don't dribble Eddie eyes face feel fellow felt figured Final floor four getting give green half hand hard head hour it's Jack Jarrod keep kids knew later live looked mean mind minutes move NCAA never night nodded Nurlan okay once pass play players practice Roberto season sense shook shot side smiled sort stay sure Sydney talk tell Thanks thing thought told took true trying turned Vargas walked watch Water week whole wondered Yeah